storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 ## Using Decorators

 A decorator is a way to wrap a story with a common set of components.
-Here is an example on centering all components:
+Here is an example for centering all components:

 ```js
 import React from 'react';